intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - All Repositories

-    When the All Repositories Node is selected any Quick Or Advanced search will search across all Configured Repositories.
+    When the All Repositories Node is selected any Quick Or Advanced search will search across all configured repositories (e.g., IBM FileNet, CMOD, CM8, SharePoint Box, Alfresco, other CMIS repositories).
-    For the Preconfigured Demo, only SharePoint is configured.
-However, Unity can also be configured to include other repositories (e.g., IBM FileNet, CMOD, CM8, Box, Alfresco, all CMIS supported repositories)
+    For the Pre-Configured Demo, only SharePoint is configured.
+However, Unity can also be configured to include other repositories.

-- SharePoint Instance
+- Repository

-    When the SharePoint Instance Node is selected any Quick Or Advanced search will search across all Configured Sites for the selected SharePoint Instance.
+    When a Repository, such as a FileNet Domain or SharePoint Instance, Node is selected any Quick Or Advanced search will search across all related folders and content.
-    For the Preconfigured Demo only a single SharePoint Instance is provided.
+    For the Pre-Configured Demo only a single SharePoint Instance is provided.
 However, multiple SharePoint Instances are supported.

-- SharePoint Sites
+- Folders

+    When a user selects a specific Folder, all Quick and Advanced Searches are restricted to the selected Folder content and all Sub-Folder content.

+    Unity defines a Folder to be any collection of Folders and Sub-Folders.
+    For example:
+    - An IBM FileNet Object Store would be considered a Folder, as would any Folder and Sub-Folder under the Object Store.
+    - A SharePoint Site would be considered a Folder, as would any Folder and Sub-Folder under the Site.

-    The Preconfigure Demo has been configured with the following four SharePoint sites:
+    The Pre-Configured Demo has been configured with the following four SharePoint sites each with its own set of Folders, Sub Folders and related Content:
     - Finance
     - HR
     - Marketing
     - Sales

-    When a user selects a SharePoint Site, all Quick and Advanced Searches are restricted to the selected Site.

-    |**Note**: It is possible to search across multiple selected SharePoint Sites using the [Advanced Search](#advanced-search) SharePoint Sites search criteria.

-- SharePoint Site - Folders

-    The Preconfigured Demo has been configured with specific Folders, Sub-Folders and related content for each SharePoint Site (see list above).
-    When a user selects a specific Folder, all Quick and Advanced Searches are restricted to the selected Folder content and all Sub-Folder content.

 ## Quick Search

-Use Quick Search to find documents across all authorized SharePoint sites by typing in a related keyword or phrase.
+Use Quick Search to quickly find documents across all authorized SharePoint sites by typing in a related keyword or phrase.

 Type in the word or phrase to search for in the `Enter on Document Title or Content` box at the top of the screen.
 Click `Search` icon or press `Enter` on a keyboard to execute search.
 The Search results will update, returning all content with the search criteria found anywhere in the Document Title or Content, restricted by your selection in the Folder View: